-Sample Expired Statute of Limitations Letter for Debt Collectors
+Debt With Expired Statute of Limitations: Sample Letter to Collectors

 While law prevents you from being sued for expired debts, the law doesn't prevent collectors from continuing to contact you to collect the debt.
-Debt collectors are within their right to continue calling you even though a debt is no longer legally enforceable.
+Debt collectors are within their rights to continue calling you, even though debt is no longer legally enforceable.
 Fortunately, you can stop these calls.
 Use this letter to let collectors know the statute of limitations has passed and you no longer wish to be contacted regarding the debt.

 Sample Letter for Statute of Limitations Expired Debts